RafaMR7/RafaMR7/README.md

 ### Hello guys!
 I'm Rafael Rodrigues! 👨‍💻

 - I'm an Industrial Engineering 📈👷
+- I'm a Black Belt in Lean Six Sigma 🤺
 - I'm studying to become a Full Stack Developer at Fullture.com 🚀👨‍🎓
 - I'm currently working at Ambev on Logistics 🍻🚚